nv-tlabs/neural-harmonic-textures/README.md

 SCENE_LIST="garden bonsai" AOV_TARGET=lseg bash benchmarks/nht/benchmark_nht_aov.sh
 ```

-Training reads **precomputed** maps from disk: LSEG features, DINOv3 features, and optional RGB2X channels (albedo, roughness, etc.).
+Training reads **precomputed** maps from disk: LSEG features, DINOv3 features, and RGB2X PBR maps (albedo, roughness, etc.).
 This repository does **not** ship those models or preprocessing pipelines as dependencies—you must **generate (or otherwise obtain) the AOV dataset yourself** before running `benchmark_nht_aov.sh` or `aov/examples/simple_trainer_nht_aov.py`, and lay it out next to your RGB captures as documented in `aov/aov_dataset.py` (expected directory names, file formats, and pointers to external projects you can adapt).

 ---